 A Forbes headline once asked: “Who wants to live forever?”
 It turns out that mostly everyone.
 You may find many arguments against it but if to live longer and still be in good health isn’t a great goal to have?
-So, to your surprise not only super rich people want long lifespans but a good number of them are trying to do something about it.
+So, to your surprise, not only do super-rich people want long lifespans but a good number of them are trying to do something about it.

 While most people consider old age unavoidable, tech billionaires Peter Thiel, PayPal co-founder, and Amazon founder Jeff Bezos each consider dying unacceptable.
 They were the leaders that helped put together a $200 million cash infusion into a startup called Unity Biotechnology that does anti-aging research to develop drugs that eliminate old cells from human bones, eyes, and lungs – the cells that are thought to quicken the aging process in humans.

-There were other billionaires who invested: Paul Allen and Venrock (Rockefeller family venture fund).
-Google co-founder Sergey Brin has directed his company to invest more than $1 billion in longevity laboratory called California Life Company (Calico).
+Other billionaires invested: Paul Allen and Venrock (Rockefeller family venture fund).
+Google co-founder Sergey Brin has directed his company to invest more than $1 billion in a longevity laboratory called California Life Company (Calico).
 He has also donated nearly $125 million to the Micheal J. Fox foundation for the study of Parkinson's.

-More than 20 million of Amazon speakers were sold to the public to make the life more convenient.
-Many Americans are getting used to interacting with technology though voice commands.
+More than 20 million Amazon speakers were sold to the public to make life more convenient.
+Many Americans are getting used to interacting with technology through voice commands.
 Innovation in the process…

-With all negative things about Facebook and Twitter regarding privacy, they are still ones of the major platforms for people interacting with each other for free all around the world.
+With all the negative things about Facebook and Twitter regarding privacy, they are still one of the major platforms for people interacting with each other for free all around the world.

 Wealthy people create food businesses, health care businesses, energy businesses, and so much more including generous donations to non-profit organizations.
 Should we be bushing them for it?

-Only rich can invest their enormous capitals into a stock market (nothing to compare to regular investors like you and me).
+Only the rich can invest their enormous capital into a stock market (nothing to compare to regular investors like you and me).
 Why is it a good deal?
-Because having more money in the stocks allows companies investing it into research and development and creating new products and services for the benefits of all citizens, rich and poor.
+Because having more money in the stocks allows companies to invest it into research and development and creating new products and services for the benefit of all citizens, rich and poor.

-I hope I have given you some food for thoughts.
+I hope I have given you some food for thought.

-I don’t deny that there are people like Murdoch with his Ponzi scheme; unscrupulous businessmen, tax evaders who will earlier or later get caught and punished, most of the Hollywood actors who scream from the TV screen about poor people who need help but live luxurious lives wasting money on unneeded things (and in reality don’ t care about those who are in needs).
-There are some big pharmaceutical companies that charge unbearable prices for their drugs.
+I don’t deny that there are people like Murdoch with his Ponzi scheme; unscrupulous businessmen, tax evaders who will earlier or later get caught and punished, most of the Hollywood actors who scream from the TV screen about poor people who need help but live luxurious lives wasting money on unneeded things (and in reality don't care about those who are in needs).
+Some big pharmaceutical companies charge unbeatable prices for their drugs.
 Yes, I know all of that.

 Yes, there are some… but consider that we are all humans with our good and bad intentions.

-My point is that some party leaders wants to take the money away from rich, as much as possible, to finance their unsustainable dream projects without regard that it will make our country poorer in the long run.
+My point is that some party leaders want to take the money away from the rich, as much as possible, to finance their unsustainable dream projects without regard that it will make our country poorer in the long run.

 Let’s not be stupid and think about the big picture.

-If you have any comments, e-mail contact is on the bottom of the page.
+If you have any comments, e-mail contact is at the bottom of the page.